Music: Thin Lizzy

-- Mohs Scale of Rock and Metal Hardness: On which they move about quite wildly, around the 3-to-6 marks — although they mainly stay at a standard 4.
+- Mohs Scale of Rock and Metal Hardness: On which they move about quite wildly, around the 3-to-6 marks — although they mainly stay at a standard 4 or 5.
 They were around an 8 back in the '70s, however.

 - Money Song: "It's Only Money".

 - Morality Ballad: Averted.
 For example, the song "Suicide" is about a murder that goes reported as a suicide due to lazy and incompetent police work.
 Case number 81 remains unsolved, presumably forever.